RashedRifat/Multiple-Object-Style-Transfer/README.md

 8/1/2020: Fringe Effects issue resolved.
 Explanation located above.

 8/3/2020: Light Stylization was added to the project.
 An explanation has been provided above in the demo.

+# Acknowledgements

+This work could not have been done without the code provided the [FaceBook AI Research Team's Detectron2](https://github.com/facebookresearch/detectron2)  and [The Tensorflow Hub Author's Neural Style Transfer](https://github.com/tensorflow/docs/blob/master/site/en/tutorials/generative/style_transfer.ipynb).
+We would also like to thank the Made With ML Team for all the help they provided us, as well as a special shoutout for Goku Mohandas, who both organized the incubator and answered all of our last-minute questions.
+Thank you!